joseantonio-nn/data-revolution/_posts/2023-08-02-efficient-data-transfer.md

 scp chatgptwrotethis@server1:/home/chatgptwrotethis/data/data.csv chatgptwrotethis@server2:/home/chatgptwrotethis/backups/
 {% endhighlight %}

-How to retrieve the server's name?
+How can you retrieve the server's name?
 Just type one of the following commands (they both output the same information):
 {% highlight shell %}
 uname -n
 {% endhighlight %}